sourcegraph/srclib-java/README.md

 ### Unstable build environment

 We expect that your project may be compiled out of the box using latest Gradle, Maven, and Java 8.
-If there are some build pre-requisites (such as some expected environment variables, hardcoded file locations, pre-installed libraries and/or tools), we may fail to graph your source code properly.
+If there are some build pre-requisites (such as some expected environment variables, hardcoded file locations, pre-installed libraries and/or tools, presence of some configuration files), we may fail to graph your source code properly.
+Please try to make sure that
+* If your project is Gradle-based (but not Android-based) then `gradlew compileJava` works in clean environment
+* If your project is Gradle-based (and Android-based) then `gradlew assembleDebug` works in clean environment
+* If your project is Maven-based then `mvn compile` works in clean environment
+* If your project is Ant-based then `ant` works in clean environment

 ### Class name conflicts